At the Center

 Monday, Nov.
 29, 2010 10:46 AM

-Andrew and Beverly Honzel of Lake Oswego Oregon are long-times supporters of the Markkula Center for Applied Ethics.
-The Honzel Family Foundation has supported many programs in bioethics, including research on personalized medicine, medical decision making for patients in the care of public conservators, and culturally competent care.
+Andrew and Beverly Honzel of Lake Oswego Oregon are long-time supporters of the Markkula Center for Applied Ethics.
+They have supported many programs in bioethics, including research on personalized medicine, medical decision making for patients in the care of public conservators, and culturally competent care.

 In addition, the Honzels funded the John Courtney Murray SJ University Professorship in Social Ethics.
 They are pictured here with Kirk O. Hanson, Center executive director, who holds that professorship.